keikhcheung/keikhcheung.github.io/_posts/portfolio/2020-03-08-bikespector.md

 Together with data specialists, we built a data model and applied machine learning methods.
 Over time, our model got trained to purify its <mark>prediction accuracy</mark>.
 We have been able to attain as high as **84%**.✅

-At the same time, we developed an intereactive interface to **visualise** our bike prediction data and turned it into a serviceable tool open to public.
+At the same time, we developed an intereactive interface to **visualise** our bike prediction data, conducted user tests, and further iterated on our design.
+We finally turned it into a serviceable tool open to public.
 👉🏼[Check it out!](https://www.bikespector.de){:target="_blank"}

 ![Bikespector interface, forecasting shared bikes availability from the next hour up to 5 days ahead!](/images/portfolio/bikespector-UI.png)